-Ref Belfast Agenda Workstream and Milestones Lead Director Update (October to March) .C Approve funding for successful applications 3.5 Attract more tourists 3.5.1 Deliver the integrated tourism strategy. .1 Deliver the actions for 2017-18 in the Tourism Strategy Business tourism investment continues in partnership with Visit Belfast.
-This includes attracting conferences to the City as well .a Enhance the Business Tourism off by developing new guidelines for the conference subvention scheme and, with Tourism NI, put in place a new Conference Subvention fund for 2017-18 as the Conference Support Scheme.
-With regard to business and conference tourism deliverables over the last financial year; 79,300 bed nights were generated which contributed over £45million to the City's economy in terms of spend on .b Develop Local Tourism Infrastructure by exploring opportunities with key partners to develop tourism assets across the city such as tourism trails, support for marketing and customer service improvements, online presence, etc. venues, accommodation, hospitality and leisure activities.
-The East & West Belfast City Connections community tourism initiative started in October 2018.
-This has included employment of two part-time tourism officers in Fáilte Feirste .c Tailor and improve the city's tourism Research and Analysis to generate improved visitor insights and support for initiatives such as hotel development; utilising the emerging Smart City framework Thiar and Eastside Partnership; and the formation of a Local Stakeholder Forum.
-A tourism training needs analysis has been completed in both areas which has informed the development of a local tourism capacity-building programme. .d Improve Visitor Management by working with Visit Belfast to provide suitable secure overnight coach parking Development Under product development, Fáilte Feirste Thiar have installed a new digital tourism information touchscreen at Cultúrlann and Eastside will be developing a new website which will be .e Maximise the city's Food Tourism offer in partnership with Tourism NI by developing a food and drink plan and delivering a number of food-related events linked to the touchscreens in the visitor centre.
-A Tourism Challenge led by the Smart Cities team and funded by Invest NI has been developed in partnership with BCC, Tourism NI and Visit Belfast.
-The focus of the challenge is around how we build a more accurate understanding of visitor behaviour and gather real time data.
-Three collaborative networks have been appointed to take forward different proposals.
-They will appoint expert facilitators in the new financial year to help them develop their proposals.
-Interim Coach Parking is now in place off Boucher Road and the Crumlin Road Gaol.
-Discussions are continuing regarding a long-term solution (permanent coach park).
+ity Growth and Regeneration Committee 2017/18 Ref Belfast Agenda Workstream and Milestones Lead Director Update (October to March) .c Approve funding for successful applications 3.5 Attract more tourists 3.5.1 Deliver the integrated tourism strategy. .1 Deliver the actions for 2017-18 in the Tourism Strategy Business tourism investment continues in par .a Enhance the Business Tourism off by developing new guidelines for the conference subvention scheme and, with Tourism NI, put in place a new Conference Subvention fund for 2017-18 as the Conference Support Scheme.
+With re and conference tourism deliverables over the year; 79,300 bed nights were generated who over £45million to the City's economy in tervenues, accommodation, hospitality and leist The East & West Belfast City Connections of initiative started in October 2018.
+This has Belfast.
+This includes attracting conferences to the City as as the Conference Support Scheme.
+With regard to busine and conference tourism deliverables over the last financial year; 79,300 bed nights were generated which contributed over £45million to the City's economy in terms of spend or venues, accommodation, hospitality and leisure activities.
+The East & West Belfast City Connections community tour initiative started in October 2018.
+This has included employment of two part-time tourism officers in Fáilte Feir ard to business last financial ch contributed .b Develop Local Tourism Infrastructure by exploring opportunities with key partners to develop tourism assets across the city such as tourism trails, support for marketing and customer service improvements, online presence, etc. re activities. nmunity tourism ncluded .C Tailor and improve the city's tourism Research and Analysis to generate improved visitor insights and support for initiatives such as hotel development; utilising the emerging Smart City framework ation of a Local s analysis has rmed the .d Improve Visitor Management by working with Visit Belfast to provide suitable secure overnight coach parking Development Under product development, Fáilte Feirste Th a new digital tourism information touchscreer and Eastside will be developing a new websit linked to the touchscreens in the visitor centr n at Cultúrlann e which will be .e Maximise the city's Food Tourism offer in partnership with Tourism NI by developing a food and drink plan and delivering a number of food-related events A Tourism Challenge led by the Smart Cities to by Invest NI has been developed in partnersh Tourism NI and Visit Belfast.
+The focus of the around how we build a more accurate understoehaviour and gather real time data.
+Three conetworks have been appointed to take forward proposals.
+They will appoint expert facilitated financial year to help them develop their proposals.
+Interim Coach Parking is now in place off Bouthe Crumlin Road Gaol.
+Discussions are continuous. team and funded hip with BCC, e challenge is standing of visito collaborative and different ars in the new posals. ucher Road and